almogs575/ATP_Project/README.md

 keep on SOLID principles

 ##  Additional functionality
-The Maze Generating functuin is based on Prim algorithm if the user cant solve the maze, you can choose with which Algorithm the App solver will solve the maze.
+* The Maze Generating functuin is based on Prim algorithm.
+* if the user cant solve the maze, you can choose with which Algorithm the App solver will solve the maze.
-Solution Based on BFS
+* Solution Based on BFS
-Solution Based on DFS
+* Solution Based on DFS
-Solution Based on BestFirstSearch
+* Solution Based on BestFirstSearch

 ## Design Patterns Used:
-Bridge
+* Bridge
-Startegy
+* Startegy
-Observer
+* Observer
-Factory
+* Factory

+## Developers

+  * Almog Sarafian - 305069577
+  * Tom Duany - 206282477